lloeki/ex-mode/.github/CONTRIBUTING.md

 ## Pull Requests

 - If the PR *fixes* or should result in the closure of any issues, use the `fixes #` or `closes #` syntax to ensure issue will close when your PR is merged
-- All pull-requests that fix a bug, or add a new feature, *must* have accompanying tests
+- All pull-requests that fix a bug, or add a new feature, *must* have accompanying tests, before they will be merged.
+If you want to speed up the merge of your PR, please contribute these tests
+ - *note*: if you submit a PR, but are unsure how to write tests, please set the "needs tests" label
 - Please use the [pull request template](PULL_REQUEST_TEMPLATE.md) as a guide for submitting your PR.
 - Include a `/cc` for @LongLiveCHIEF and @jazzpi, the current maintainers